bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 ## **Observability Isn’t Hard with OpenTelemetry**

-Tracing async events can feel tricky—but **OpenTelemetry for .NET** integrates with MassTransit, Kafka, RabbitMQ, and Azure Service Bus.
+Tracing async events can feel tricky, but **OpenTelemetry for .NET** integrates with MassTransit, Kafka, RabbitMQ, and Azure Service Bus.

 ```csharp
 builder.Services.AddOpenTelemetry()